jamietech/McStatus/README.md

 * login.minecraft.net (*authenticates app logins*)
 * skin server (*handles skins, obviously*)

+Additionally, the bot checks to ensure that the MCBouncer.com API is 'operational'.

 ####Dependencies
 The bot currently depends on the following API's:

 * PircBot
+* Gson